neo4j/neo4j-python-driver/docs/source/async_api.rst

                 assert isinstance(count, int)
                 return count

+        :param query_:
-        :param query_: cypher query to execute
+            Cypher query to execute.
+            Use a :class:`.Query` object to pass a query with additional transaction configuration.
-        :type query_: typing.LiteralString
+        :type query_: typing.LiteralString | Query
         :param parameters_: parameters to use in the query
-        :type parameters_: typing.Dict[str, typing.Any] | None
+        :type parameters_: typing.Optional[typing.Dict[str, typing.Any]]
         :param routing_:
-            whether to route the query to a reader (follower/read replica) or a writer (leader) in the cluster.
+            Whether to route the query to a reader (follower/read replica) or a writer (leader) in the cluster.
 Default is to route to a writer.
         :type routing_: RoutingControl
         :param database_:
-            database to execute the query against.
+            Database to execute the query against.

             None (default) uses the database configured on the server side.